Contact

 Immediately available

-• Native B2B features: tiered pricing, individual price lists, customer groups
+• Native B2B features: tiered pricing, custom price lists, customer groups

-• Product filtering, custom fields and faceted navigation directly on board
+• Built-in product filtering, custom fields, and faceted navigation

-• API-first approach for integrations with ERP, CRM or PIM
+• API-first approach for integrations with ERP, CRM, or PIM systems

-• Over 8,000 extensions in the App Store
+• More than 8,000 extensions in the App Store

-If you're looking for a system that comes with many business features out of the box, BigCommerce is a strong solution .
-The advantage is clearly its native nature.
-However, if you want flexible testing, want to rely on proven apps, and value modular growth, you'll find more flexibility with Shopify .
+If you’re looking for a system that offers many business features out of the box, BigCommerce is a strong choice, its power lies in its built-in functionality.
+But if you want the flexibility to test, rely on proven apps, and scale modularly, Shopify gives you significantly more room to grow.

-You don't want to look like everyone else.
-Your store should fit your brand and be flexible enough to adapt to your corporate identity.
-This includes not only the design of the homepage, but also the shopping experience on product pages, during checkout, and on mobile devices.
+You don’t want to look like everyone else.
+Your store needs to reflect your brand and adapt cleanly to your visual identity.
+It’s not just about the homepage, the product pages, checkout, and mobile experience matter just as much.

-• Themes can be selected directly in the backend and edited live
+• Themes selectable and editable directly in the backend

 • Large selection of free and paid themes in the official store

-• Access to the Liquid code for advanced customization
+• Access to Liquid code for advanced customization

-• Integration of headless approaches via Shopify Hydrogen and Storefront API possible
+• Headless options available via Shopify Hydrogen and the Storefront API

-• Theme Engine (Stencil) offers more technical scope for developers
+• Stencil theme engine provides more technical flexibility for developers

-• Design API allows in-depth customization of templates, widgets and CSS
+• Design API enables deep customization of templates, widgets, and CSS

-• Frontend can be fully customized with your own components
+• Frontend can be fully individualized using custom components

-• No full-fledged visual editor, adjustments mostly via code
+• No full visual editor, most adjustments require coding

-If you're a designer or marketer who wants to implement changes quickly and without a development team, Shopify is your playground.
-If you have a development team and want to delve deeper into the front-end architecture, BigCommerce opens up significantly more possibilities.
+If you're a designer or marketer and want the freedom to implement changes quickly without relying on developers, Shopify is your playground.
+If you have a development team and want deeper control over the frontend architecture, BigCommerce gives you significantly more room to maneuver.

 shopify plus vs bigcommerce

-Multichannel isn't a buzzword, it's a revenue driver.
-Customers move between social media, marketplaces, Google Shopping, and brick-and-mortar stores.
-What matters is how seamlessly your platform connects these channels and how much additional effort this requires.
+Multichannel isn’t a buzzword, it’s a revenue engine.
+Customers move fluidly between social media, marketplaces, Google Shopping, and in-store experiences.
+What really matters is how seamlessly your platform connects these channels and how much additional effort it takes to keep everything in sync.

 channel